Tennessee Titans vs. Pittsburgh Steelers NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Steelers stats and trends

-- Pittsburgh's games this year have gone over the total in six out of 13 opportunities (46.2%).
+- Pittsburgh's games this season have hit the over six times in 13 opportunities (46.2%).

 - Pittsburgh is 3-3 against the spread and 4-2 overall when the team notches more than 22.3 points.